 Stars: Matthew McConaughey, Christian Bale

-Pre-Batman Christian Bale delivers a performance that no doubt got him attention from the bigger studios.
+Pre-Batman, Christian Bale delivered a performance that no doubt got him the attention of the bigger studios.
 Reign of Fire is definitely an underappreciated movie classic!

 Director: Mike Judge

 Anyone who has seen Office Space will undoubtedly confirm that it’s a classic.
 It’s filled with really funny moments that involve office work.